smatterings88/mydailyhug-backend/endpoints.md

 ---

+## User Profile Defaults on Creation

+When users are created by any endpoint (`/api/grant-admin`, `/api/create-user`, `/api/ghl/create-user`, `/api/ghl/create-trial-user`), the backend writes default flags in the Firestore profile:

+- `is_triple_hugger: "No"`
+- `isDollarHugger: "No"`

+These can be updated later via the respective management endpoints.

+---

 ## Security Notes

 - Admin endpoints require a valid Firebase ID token from a user whose Firestore document has `userType: "admin"`.